ngoziharrison/ngozi-presentations/IS STD 298B Final Presentation.md

 ---
 # Formalizing the Discourses
 Algorithmic culture is constituted by a multiplicity of discourses and practices however I argue for a taxonomy of four discourses:

+make the connections between the discourses and genealogy explicit

 | Discourse           | Method of investigation                                        | Mode of Discourse                                    |
 | ------------------- | -------------------------------------------------------------- | ---------------------------------------------------- |